madnuttah/unbound-docker/doc/DETAILS.md

 ...
 ```

-If you like to have a Healtheck for this container which I'd recommend, you got my back:
+If you like to have a Healtheck for this container which I'd recommend strongly, you got my back:

 cachedb [healtcheck.sh](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh)